-RCTC's Associate of Science in Laboratory Science is 60 credits and articulates with the Bachelor of Science degree in Clinical Laboratory Science through the University of North Dakota.
+RCTC's Associate of Science in Laboratory Science is 60 credits and articulates with the Bachelor of Science degree in Clinical Laboratory Science at the University of North Dakota.
+Students can also transfer to the University of Minnesota-Rochester to complete a Bachelor of Science in Clinical Laboratory Science.

-This degree is specifically designed for transfer into a bachelor's degree program.
+This degree is specifically designed for transfer into a Bachelor's degree program.